nava45/zmq_eap/README.md

 <b>controller:</b>

-   It is the intermidiate step between producer and user command
+   It is the application launcher

-   It pushed the command to master
+   It pushes the user command to master

 <b>master:</b>

-   It get the command from controller, also it always listen to the master
+   It gets the command from controller, also it always listen to the controller

-   It launches several workers and sending the task to all the worker parallely.
+   It launches several workers in distributed way and distributing the tasks to all the worker.